Tutorial

 Package

 Next, we use an interactive clicking function to identify the pixels that we want to extract spectral signatures for.
-To follow along best with this tutorial, we suggest the following five cover types (exact location shown below).
+To follow along with this tutorial, we suggest the following six cover types (exact locations shown in the image below).

 - Tree canopy (avoid the shaded northwestern side of the tree)